Lecture Notes in Cosmology

 \subsection{Cosmic Variance of angular power spectra}

-In this section we compute the cosmic variance of the angular power spectra.
-The result can be applied to any field defined on the sphere and for Gaussian perturbations, which are characterised by a correlation function which depends only on the angular separation and thus the power spectrum is $C_\ell$, depending only on $\ell$.
-In order to compute the cosmic variance, let us do first an estimate.
+In order to compute the cosmic variance, let us first make an estimate.
 Our objective is to determine $C_\ell$ observationally, in order to compare it with our theoretical prediction.
 In order to do that, we probe $\langle a_{\ell m}a^*_{\ell m}\rangle$ for different values of $m$, which are $2\ell + 1$.
-Hence, we have $2\ell + 1$ possible sampling of $C_\ell$ for any given $\ell$ and a sampling error
+Hence, we have $2\ell + 1$ possible samplings of $C_\ell$ for any given $\ell$ and a sampling error

-The relative error associated to the sampling, i.e. the cosmic variance, is thus:
+The relative error associated with the sampling, i.e., the cosmic variance, is thus:

 Now, let us make a more precise calculation following \cite{Weinberg:2008zzc}.
-Consider the temperature-temperature correlation function, as an example:
+Consider the temperature-temperature correlation function as example: